janreges/siteone-crawler/README.md

 * `--output=<string>`: Specify the output type.
 Options: `text` or `json`.
 Defaults to `text` if not specified.
 * `--max-workers=<num>`: The maximum number of workers for concurrent URL processing.
 Defaults to `3` if not specified.
 * `--user-agent="<string>"`: The User-Agent string to use for the HTTP requests.
 If not provided, it defaults based on the `device` argument.
 * `--headers-to-table=<string>`: Specify which extra headers from the HTTP response to display in the table output.
 Comma delimited.
 A specialty is the possibility to use `Title`, `Keywords` and `Description`.
 These are extracted from the HTML response and displayed in the table output.
+You can also set the expected length of the column in parentheses for better output - for example 'X-Cache(10)'
 * `--crawl-assets=<string>`: Optional.
 Comma delimited list of assets you want to crawl too.
 Supported values: `fonts`, `images`, `styles`, `scripts` and `files` (pdf, etc.).
 Defaults to empty if not specified so no assets are crawled.
 * `--accept-encoding=<string>`: Accept-Encoding header value.
 Defaults to `gzip, deflate, br` if not specified.
 * `--timeout=<seconds>`: Timeout duration in seconds for the HTTP requests.
 Defaults to `3` seconds if not specified.